We explore, examine and evaluate addiction and related harms to generate solutions that transform policy, practice and community attitudes.

 Health surveillance is 'an ongoing, systematic collection, analysis and interpretation of health-related data essential to the planning, implementation, and evaluation of public health practice' (WHO, 2020) and is an important component of the public health response to disease.

-Health surveillance data is used:
+Health surveillance data are used:

 - as an early warning system to identify diseases or conditions;

 - to understand who a disease or condition affects and how;

 - to inform policy and strategies to intervene and minimise the impact or spread of that disease or condition, and

 - to measure the impact of an intervention.

 This research theme identifies protective and risk factors for populations, emerging trends and harms.

 Our projects include National Ambulance Surveillance System (NASS), which uses ambulance records to identify alcohol and drug related harms and suicide and self harm across Australia in ambulance attendances; AODstats – a website that provides alcohol and other drug related statistics for research purposes, governments and NGOs to inform service delivery and policy development; Artificial Intelligence for social impact – funded by Google.org; and drinking cultures.